gustafn/munin-plugins-ns/README.md

 the plugin source files to

     /etc/munin/plugins/
-    /opt/local/etc/munin/plugins (Mac OS X)
+    /opt/local/etc/munin/plugins (macOS)

-Since one might have multiple instances of naviserver running, the links might contain names for distinguishing these.
+Since one might have multiple instances of NaviServer running, the links might contain names for distinguishing these.
 In order to activate a the plugin "naviserver_locks.busy" for a server named "development", one might use the following link